 In the top right of the page, select the Last 90 days to view Revenue Won displayed as individual days.

-The button has preserved the Low, Spencer & Software selections from earlier steps.
-It has also rewritten the Revenue Summary based upon the last 90 days filter, which we can review for new insights.
-Within the line chart are also visual anomaly indicators.
+The button has preserved the Low, Spencer and Software selections from earlier steps.
+It has also rewritten the Revenue Summary based upon the last 90 days filter, which you can review for new insights.
+In the line chart, there are also visual anomaly indicators.
 Select the April 25th indicator for a possible explanation as to "Why?" an anomaly was detected.

 To learn more, see Anomaly detection.